banks/banksco.de/content/p/2016-01-11-state-of-realtime-web-2016.md

 ## Polling Cons

 - Not really "real-time" with an average of half the poll interval latency per message.
 That might be 5 or 10 seconds.
 - Perception is that this is expensive if you service the requests via your regular web app - can easily create orders of magnitude more HTTP request on your web servers.
-In reality though you can use highly optimised path for this like you would with long-poll/websocket.
+In practice you can use highly optimised path on a separate service to mitigate this.

 ## Others